msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 In this section, you will see by default the total selling price of the items listed in the Outbound Shipment.

-You can also add a **Service charges** if you wish to add other charges such as Freight Costs.
+You can also add a **Service charges** if you wish to add other charges such as `Freight Costs`.
+Note: Service charges must be in your Master List for you to use them.
 To add a Service charges to the Invoice Details:
 1. Tap on the `Edit Service Charges` button.
 A new window opens.
 2. Tap on the `Add charge` button on the new window.
 A new line appears in the list of charges.
 You tap on `Cancel` if you do not wish to add anything.
 3. **Name:** Select a service charges in the dropdown list.
 You can customise the list of available charges.
 Contact your administrator